jeffsieu/typescript-from-zero/chapters/1-basics/6-optional-properties-and-parameters/README.md

 Here, `greeting` is an optional parameter.
 You can call `greet` with just a name, or with both a name and a greeting.

-## Optional Chaining
+## Optional chaining

-TypeScript 3.7 introduced optional chaining, which allows you to safely access nested properties that might be undefined:
+Optional chaining allows you to safely access nested properties that might be undefined:

 ````typescript
 type User = {